fsfe/reuse-tool/docs/scripts.rst

 Starting point of the codebase
 ******************************

-The first code contribution can be a worthwile date to include in the copyright annotation.
+The first code contribution can be a worthwhile date to include in the copyright annotation.

 First commit
 ============